 Homeowners are interested in easy-to-clean and anti-bacterial surfaces due to the pandemic.

-Tiles trends are learning toward more patterned and textured tiles and away from the 3×6 white subway to a softer, handmade look.
+Tiles trends are leaning toward more patterned and textured tiles and away from the 3×6 white subway to a softer, handmade look.

-“We are seeing a lot of bold patterns and colors,” says Nicole DeHaan, showroom manager at Contract Furnishings Mart in Beaverton.
+“We see a lot of bold patterns and colors,” says Nicole DeHaan, showroom manager at Contract Furnishings Mart in Beaverton.
 “Geometric, floral stamped looks and 3D relief tiles for walls are all big go-tos for a unique look that offers a very custom feel.”